Registered Nubians hero image

 Wool Farm Selene PN2314499

 The photos below show some of our previous litters to give you an idea of possible breeding pairs.
+Breeding plans for the next kidding year will be posted, typically in the fall.

 Reserve a Kid from a Specific Breeding Pair